 - Accusations of violence while on probation, such as assault or domestic abuse

-In the best case, we can have the terms of the probation reinstated.
+In the best case, a talented team of MTRP lawyers can have the terms of the probation reinstated.
 We can also negotiate additional terms if that’s what is required to keep you out of jail.
 Even in the most difficult circumstances, we can usually help to limit the damage done by a mistake or misunderstanding.

-Preventing a violation of probation can preserve your second chance.
+Preventing a probation revocation can preserve your second chance.